My Chef's Apron

 • Stir until butter is fully melted and the ingredients are well combined with the melted butter.
 Reserve and allow to slightly cool.

-• Meanwhile, combine the almond flour, salt, baking powder in a large bowl.
+• Meanwhile, combine the almond flour, salt, and baking powder in a large bowl.

 • It’s best to use a whisk to break up any flour clumps, set aside.